 - 1. Sign unit should be installed at areas that conform with the following: - a.
-Confirmed tourist stopping areas, e.g., Visitor Information Centres, urban gathering areas, RTO7 identified parking areas, gas stations at primary RTO7 entry points or with extended hours. - Sufficient ambient light (min 10 fc) to provide illumination for legibility and safety.
+Confirmed tourist stopping areas, e.g., Visitor Information Centres, urban gathering areas, RTO7 identified parking areas, gas stations at primary RTO7 entry points or with extended hours. - b.
+Sufficient ambient light (min 10 fc) to provide illumination for legibility and safety.
 Panel should be oriented towards light source. - c.
-Parking should be adjacent to the panel and not require visitors to cross thoroughfares. - The inclusion of private tourism-oriented destinations will be at the discretion of the individual community.
-If this level of information is to be included, the following is strongly recommended: - To ensure conformity and avoid conflict, strict guidelines for the display of private businesses must be developed by the respective community. - b.
+Parking should be adjacent to the panel and not require visitors to cross thoroughfares. - 2.
+The inclusion of private tourism-oriented destinations will be at the discretion of the individual community.
+If this level of information is to be included, the following is strongly recommended: - a.
+To ensure conformity and avoid conflict, strict guidelines for the display of private businesses must be developed by the respective community. - b.
 If private business are included, the community must review the panel annually to ensure accuracy.
 If businesses are no longer in operation, the panel should be updated and replaced immediately. - c.
-This level of information should only be included on the community panel.
+This level of information should only be included on the community panel. - 3.
+A local map may replace the regional map.
+A regional map must be included as a smaller inset.